 To be eligible for the M-1 Student Visa, applicants must intend to study at a vocational or non-academic school- other than language training, have been accepted to a SEVP institution, be proficient in English, have strong ties to their home country, and be able to finance their education and stay.

 What is an M-1 Student Visa?

-The M-1 visa is a non-immigrant visa for international students who wish to study temporarily at a vocational or non-academic school in the US.
+The M-1 Student visa is a non-immigrant visa for international students who wish to study temporarily at a vocational or non-academic school in the US.
 M-1 visa holders for technical and vocational programs are not permitted to work during the course of their studies and must provide proof of sufficient funds to pay all tuition and living costs for the length of their study program.

 What are the F-1 and M-1 Visa Processing Times?

-Processing times for US study visas vary depending on several factors:
+Processing times for US student visas vary depending on several factors:

 - The office or service center responsible for processing the file